 Our current topic is paid search in China, which is a topic nowadays marketers cannot overlook.
-Every marketer knows that Baidu boasts an overwhelming 70% or higher search share in China.
-The remaining portion is held, in decreasing order, by Google, 360 Search, and Sogou.
+Every marketer knows that Baidu boasts an overwhelming 71.13% search share in China.
+The remaining portion is held, in decreasing order, by Sogou, Haosou, and Google.

-In the past few years, the influence and search share in China held by Sogou and 360 Search have been on the rise, and there is a strong likelihood that Baidu’s numbers will shrink to below these two engines’ in the future.
+In the past few years, the influence and search share in China held by Sogou and Haosou have been on the rise, and there is a strong likelihood that Baidu’s numbers will shrink to below these two engines’ in the future.

-360 Search, currently moving toward a 12% share, was originally a PC security software company, so it has many users with high internet literacy, and it seems that as a result the company’s share among B to B users is rising sharply.
+Haosou, currently moving toward a 3.68% share, was originally known as 360 Search, but has since rebranded itself.
+It started out as a PC security software company, so its users have high internet literacy, and as a result the company’s share among B to B users is rising sharply.

 We also recommend paid search on Sogou, whose share has been creeping up over the last few years.